amattu2/CMSC-203/README.md

 # CMSC-203
-Computer Science 203 Projects.
-See each folder for individual projects.
+Computer Science 203 Projects and labs.
+See each folder for individual projects/labs.
+Based off of CMSC203 course in the Computer Science course track.
+All code was written and submitted by me, only use the code as a reference.

 # Installation
 The general install instructions for the projects (For Eclipse IDE)